merima98/Node.js-exercises/README.md

 ### Phase 2
-- Adding configuration file to a project (npm init - for starting configuration) Allows users who have not created a project to start the "npm start" project in a well-known way
+- Adding configuration file to a project (npm init - for starting configuration)
+- Allows users who have not created a project to start the "npm start" project in a well-known way

+### Phase 3
+- Installing nodemon package whith command: npm install nodemon --save-dev
+- Nodemon is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.